 Financial market: Lending commitments to households

-Lending commitments to households for housing shows the value of Australian housing finance, contributing to an understanding of the size of the market, growth in housing credit, assets of lending institutions, and household debt.
+New lending commitments to households shows the value of Australian housing finance, contributing to an understanding of the size of the market, growth in housing credit, assets of lending institutions, and household debt.